-A five-point scale that describes how well children have demonstrated the knowledge, understanding and skills described in the Australian Curriculum achievement standard.
-Purpose: To assist teachers to make standards elaborations consistent and comparable judgments about the evidence of learning in a folio of student work.

-Reporting standards A summary statement that describes typical performance on a five-point scale (or equivalent) for understanding (including knowledge) and application of skills.
+I a. urriculum ach. s.
+Mustralian Curriculum achievenettorage vibes the rstanding vy rh A statement that describes the expected knowledge, understanding and skills students typically demonstrate at the end of each teaching and learning year.
+A five-point scale, A to E that describes how well students have demonstrated the Reporting standards knowledge, understanding and skills described in the Australian Curriculum achievement standard.
+Purpose: To assist teachers to make standards elaborations consistent and comparable A to E judgments about the evidence of learning in a folio of A summary statement student work. that describes typical performance A to E (or equivalent) for understanding (including knowledge) and application of skills.
 Purpose: To report twice-yearly.